 THIS DATE IN HISTORY: Sept.
 15

-1987: Canada wins arguably the best hockey series ever played by defeating the Soviet Union 6-5 at Copps Coliseum in Hamilton, Ontario, in Game 3 of the Final to win the Canada Cup.
+1987: Canada wins arguably the best hockey series ever played by rallying to defeat the Soviet Union 6-5 in Game 3 of the Canada Cup final.

-The game, like the series, sees huge momentum swings.
+The game at Copps Coliseum in Hamilton, Ontario, like the best-of-3 series, sees huge momentum swings.
 The Soviets lead 3-0 eight minutes into the first period.
 Canada rallies to take a 5-4 lead, but a goal by Alexander Semak at 12:21 of the third period ties the game 5-5.
-The third overtime in as many games is less than 90 seconds away when Mario Lemieux scores on a pass from Wayne Gretzky for the win.
+The third overtime in as many games is looming until Mario Lemieux scores on a pass from Wayne Gretzky with 1:26 remaining for the win.

 Gretzky is named MVP after finishing with tournament highs of 18 assists and 21 points in nine games.
 Many of his assists come on passes to Lemieux, who leads all scorers with 11 goals, including the winner in Games 2 and 3.

 1960: Maurice "Rocket" Richard announces his retirement after 18 seasons in the NHL, all with the Montreal Canadiens.
 Richard retires at age 39 after playing on eight Stanley Cup-winning teams and finishes his career as the NHL's all-time leader with 544 goals, including 50 in 50 games during the 1944-45 season.

 Video: Maurice Richard remains cultural icon in Montreal